m2n037/CV-m2n037/README.md

 - **Design for Six Sigma (DFSS) BlackBelt**, General Motors University, 2015
 - **Graduate Scholarship from MHRD**, Government of India for pursuing masters’ degree (on the basis of GATE mechanical engineering qualified with 99+ percentile in 2011)
 - Certificate of Proficience from the Government of Assam for **securing state rank of 24 and 32 in class X and XII board examinations** respectively

+## Teaching Experience
+None

+## Mentoring Experience
+- Mentored an intern for carrying out experiments for BUG Hexpod project
+- Mentored an intern for Sickle Innovations project

 Download this document [here](https://gitprint.com/m2n037/CV_m2n037/blob/master/README.md) as PDF using [GitPrint](https://gitprint.com/)